rajukrishna203/DGA-Project/README.md

-# DGA Project – Detection of DGA Domains using ML/DL
+# Adaptive Detection of Algorithmically Generated Domains Using Machine and Deep Learning Techniques

 This repository implements a complete pipeline for detecting **Domain Generation Algorithm (DGA)** domains using both **classical machine learning** and **deep learning**.
 It includes: